16th May, 2023

 So, if you spot something dangerous at work, let your employer know.
 You might stop an accident before it happens.

 Employees are not expected to be health and safety experts.
 They are not expected to be able to spot all health and safety failings.
 But they are expected to report anything that someone with their training and instruction would reasonably consider to be a shortcoming or failure in health and safety.

 For example, the COSHH regulations apply to hazardous substances.
-They require employees to 'make full and proper use of any control measure'.
-Very similar to the requirement to cooperate with employers under the HSW Act.
-Even more, like the requirement under the MHSWR to use equipment in accordance with instruction and training.
+If you use hazardous substances, you will need to comply with COSHH.
+COSHH requires employees to 'make full and proper use of any control measure'.
+It's very similar to the requirement to cooperate with employers under the HSW Act, and even more, like the requirement under the MHSWR to use equipment by following the instruction and training provided.

 Depending on the type of work you do, you will often be required to follow other regulations.
-This should be covered in the instruction and training provided by your employer.
+The rules and regulations that apply to your work should be covered in the instruction and training provided by your employer.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 We are here to help you and your business put safety in everything.Learn More

 Accidents are preventable.
 But they do say hindsight is a wonderful thing.
 It's easier to look back and see that there was a better way, once you have learned from your mistakes.
 Accident and near-miss reporting can be a proactive safety measure, preventing future accidents.Read Post

 If you set a bad health and safety example, you'll struggle to create a believable health and safety message within your business, and your health and safety culture will suffer.
 Here are five ways you might undermine your health and safety message and set a bad health and safety example.Read Post